lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

 - How many crimes have been reported to police in Memphis, TN?
 - What is the distribution of different crime categories (e.g., Motor Vehicle Theft, Assault, etc.)?

-Because this is a large dataset that gets updated daily, this project also presents an automated, batch processing solution to ingest the latest data each day and append it to the existing dataset.
+Because this is a large dataset that gets updated daily, this project also presents a batch processing solution to ingest the latest data each day.
 This allows for effective data processing and a regularly updated dashboard.

 ## About the Pipeline